 Being in the Driver Seat of Your Career

 Building Risk and Confidence

 Speakers included the CTO for the State of Colorado, engineers from Google, Twitter and Spotify as well as the Co-Founder of Girl Develop It and numerous female executives at the top of their field offering tangible advice for improving their careers.
 To see a full list of speakers, click here.

 LadyCoders Productions conceived of, organized, corralled, planned, promoted and delivered the 2 day career conference from scratch.
 And was also successful in securing enough sponsorships to cover 100% of expenses from: Gnip, Spotify, Google, SendGrid, Commerce Kitchen, Rally Software, Github, ReturnPath and Technical Integrity.

 Click here to read first-hand the impact of LadyCoders Boulder had on the career of a software developer.

 There will be a second 2-day Career Conference in 2015.
 Check back for details and dates.

 Tech Garden was a community-led event designed by community leaders from MergeLane, Techstars, Galvanize, BoomTown, and LadyCoders to empower more women to start technology companies by connecting them to a network of like-minded women for support, shared learning, and role models.

-On January 18, 2014 a diverse group of over 200 coders inspired by Dr. Martin Luther King Jr. and the National Day of Service.
-For one day, 200 coders came together in New York City to contribute to open source, social impact projects.
+Coder Day of Service was a community event inspired by Dr. Martin Luther King Jr. and the National Day of Service.
+For one day, 200 coders came together in New York City to contribute to over 50 open-source social impact projects.